dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 -  optional additional variables which identify fragment by dynamic data,
 -  keyword `using='default'` argument, should correspond to a key in `CACHES` dict.

-For example, we need to cache template fragment separately for different users.
+For example, we need to cache each template fragment separately for different users.
 Let's provide an additional variable that identifies a user to `cache` template tag:

 ```html